ibm-cloud-docs/databases-for-mongodb/pricing.md

 Users also receive their total disk space purchased, per database, in free backup storage.
 For example, in a month, if you have a {{site.data.keyword.databases-for-mongodb}} deployment that has 10 GB of disk per member, and two data members, you receive 20 GB of backup storage free for that month.
 If your backup storage utilization is greater than 20 GB for the month in this scenario, each gigabyte is charged at an overage $0.03/month.
 Most deployments will not ever go over the allotted credit.

+## Dedicated Cores Pricing

+When you provision, you have the option of selecting the initial CPU allocation for your deployment.
+With dedicated cores, your resource group is given a single-tenant host with a guaranteed minimum reserve of cpu shares.
+Your deployments are then allocated the number of CPUs you specify.
+The cost of dedicated cores is $45 per core per month, and each member gets the selected number of cores.
+For example, if you provision a deployment with 3 dedicated cores per member, that is a total of 6 cores, and billed at $270 per month.

+Dedicated cores are an optional feature.
+The default `Shared CPU` setting provisions your deployment on hosts with shared compute resources and incurs no additional charge.

 ## Scaling per Member

 {{site.data.keyword.databases-for-mongodb}} deployments have minimum and maximum allocation for disk and RAM as shown.
 Scaling deployments through the API/CLI provides more granularity and also allows a user to scale a database instance up to 4 TB of disk per member.